Dimitra3617/myProjects/musicStream/readme.txt

-This is an implementation of a music streaming application which uses concurrent data structures such as concurrent tree, concurrent queue and concurrent list.
+Lock-based concurrent data structures such as binary search tree, queues and linked list containing information about songs.
+Multiple users/threads have access and can modify them concurrently.